Pea Protein vs. Soy Protein: How Do They Compare?

 Protein quality

-Protein quality is usually determined using the combination of a protein’s amino acid content and how easily digestible it is.
+Protein quality is usually determined by the combination of a protein’s amino acid content and how easily digestible it is.

 A widely used measure of protein quality is the Protein Digestibility-Corrected Amino Acid Score, or PDCAAS.
-With this metric, egg, meat, and dairy-based proteins score the highest because they are most easily absorbed by the body and contain amino acids at levels that match what is required by the human body (3).
+Using this metric, egg, meat, and dairy-based proteins score the highest3 because they are most easily absorbed by the body and contain amino acids at levels that match what is required by the human body.

 The Food and Agriculture Organization of the United Nations now recommends using the Digestible Indispensable Amino Acid Score (DIAAS) instead of PDCAAS.

-DIAAS is considered more helpful because it considers the digestibility of individual amino acids rather than the protein as a whole.
-It also focuses on amino acid absorption in the ileal portion of the digestive tract instead of the entire digestive tract (4).
+DIAAS4 is considered more helpful because it considers the digestibility of individual amino acids, not the protein as a whole.
+It also focuses on absorption of the amino acids in the ileal portion of the digestive tract instead of the entire digestive tract.

-Pea protein contains all nine essential amino acids, but is lower in the amino acid methionine than is considered optimal for building muscle.
-It is typically considered to be a lower quality protein than soy, since soy protein contains all nine essential amino acids in amounts closer to what is required by the body.
+Pea protein contains all nine essential amino acids but is lower in the amino acid methionine than is considered optimal for building muscle.
+It’s typically considered a lower quality protein than soy since soy protein contains all nine essential amino acids in amounts closer to what is required by the body.

-However, these definitions of protein quality are limited by the fact that they do not consider the impact of different protein sources on chronic disease development or the environment.
-Eating more plant-based protein is associated with lower risk of many chronic diseases, and they have less of an impact on climate change than animal proteins (3).
+However, these definitions of protein quality are limited because they don’t consider the impact of different protein sources on chronic disease development or the environment.
+Eating more plant-based proteins is associated with a lower risk of many chronic diseases, and they have less of an impact on climate change than animal proteins3.

 Ingredients

-Pea protein powders may be sold with pea protein isolate as the only ingredient, or may be combined with another protein source due to it being lower in methionine.
+Pea protein powders may be sold with pea protein isolate as the only ingredient, or may be combined with another protein source since it’s lower in methionine.

 Allergens

-Soy is one of the 8 most common allergens, and therefore pea protein may be a safer choice for individuals with a soy allergy.
+Soy is one of the 8 most common allergens.
+Therefore, pea protein may be a safer choice for individuals with a soy allergy.

 If you’re allergic to a legume like soy or peanuts, be cautious when trying products with pea protein.
 Consult a licensed healthcare provider if you aren’t sure what products are safe to try.